MSHS-OAO/RTC-Oncology/README.md

   2. ui.R
   3. Oncology_Server.R<br/>
 After all three files have finished running, use the RStudio console to run the command: shinyApp(ui,server)
-This will opne up an RStudio borwser with the application
+This will open up an RStudio browser with the application